 But what worries doctors most is the particulate matter in smoke, the tiny bits of feathery ash and dustlike soot, much of it invisible to the eye.
 They are especially worried about particulate matter less than 10 microns wide, known as PM 10.
 (By comparison, a human hair is about 60 microns wide).
 They also dread the subset known as PM 2.5, for particulate matter less than 2.5 microns wide.

 These tiny particles travel deep into the lungs and the smallest ones can even enter the bloodstream.
-Not to mention that the smallest particles are the lightest, and can travel vast distances on the wind.
+The smallest particles are also the lightest, and can travel vast distances on the wind.

 The particles first damage the body simply by getting inside of it –- triggering inflammatory reactions that themselves can trigger breathing difficulties, heart attacks and even strokes.
 Within a few days of smoke exposure, damaged lungs can succumb to bronchitis or pneumonia.
 In pregnant women, exposure to particulates has been associated with premature birth and low birth weight in infants.